lyy005/TotiEVEs/README.md

 This document is a walkthrough of the methods and code used to analyze Endogenous Toti-Like Viral Elements (ETLVEs) in three planthopper genomes, including *Sogatella furcifera* (GCA_014356515.1), *Laodelphax striatellus* (GCA_014465815.1), and *Nilaparvata lugens* (GCA_014356525.1).

-## 1 - Distribution of ETLVEs in planthopper individuals
+## 1 - Search for loci of ETLVEs, fast-evolving genes and slow-evolving genes in planthopper genomes

-To understand the heterozygosity of EVEs, fast-evolving and slow-evolving genes in planthoppers, we first identified fast-evolving and slow-evolving genes gene and related regions in the genome.
+To compare the evolution among ETLVEs, fast-evolving and slow-evolving genes in planthoppers, we first identified the loci of ETLVEs, fast-evolving and slow-evolving genes in the genome.

 Genomes of three planthopper species were downloaded from NCBI (GCA_014465815.1 for *Laodelphax striatellus*, GCA_014356515.1 for *Sogatella furcifera*, and GCA_014356525.1 for *Nilaparvata lugens*).

-Genome annotations of the three species were downloaded from

 ### 1.1 - EVE loci in planthopper genomes